Real $K$-Theory for $C^*$-Algebras: Just the Facts

-Michael Atiyah and Friedrich Hirzebruch made the fundamental breakthrough in 1959, introducing $K$-theory for complex vector bundles and $KO$-theory for real vector bundles,\footnote{Atiyah used the notation $K(X)$ for complex bundles, $KO(X)$ for real bundles, and $KR(X)$ for Real bundles.
-Others used $KU(X)$ for the complex case.} showing that the associated cohomology theories on compact spaces were periodic (of period 2 and 8 respectively), and solving several major outstanding open questions in classical algebraic topology.
+Michael Atiyah and Friedrich Hirzebruch made the fundamental breakthrough in 1959 (cf. \cite{AH}), introducing $K$-theory for complex vector bundles and $KO$-theory for real vector bundles,\footnote{Atiyah used the notation $K(X)$ for complex bundles, $KO(X)$ for real bundles, and $KR(X)$ for Real bundles.
+Others used $KU(X)$ for the complex case.} using Bott's periodicity result to show that the associated cohomology theories on compact spaces were periodic (of period 2 and 8 respectively), and solving several major outstanding open questions in classical algebraic topology.
 The Atiyah-Singer Index Theorem, perhaps the most important mathematics result in the 1960's, grew out of this milieu, and that is just one of many important results in algebraic topology established in the 1960's using $K$-theory for compact spaces.

-Atiyah, Bott, and Arnold Shapiro \cite{ABS} classified Clifford algebras, related them to $K$-theory and $KO$-theory, and predicted the existence of a proof of the Periodicity theorem based upon Clifford algebras.
+Atiyah, Bott, and Arnold Shapiro (1964) \cite{ABS} (ABS) classified Clifford algebras, related them to $K$-theory and $KO$-theory, and predicted the existence of a proof of the Periodicity theorem based upon Clifford algebras.